ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/unified-sync-and-storage-overview/index.md

 into their own storages.

 USS avoids this problem altogether by eliminating the Sync’s private storage and shifting the metadata storage to the unified storage.
-The model type specific service (ModelTypeService implementation) is responsible for keeping the sync metadata in sync with the data changes.
+The data type specific service (DataTypeService implementation) is responsible for keeping the sync metadata in sync with the data changes.
 In some cases the metadata consistency with the data is guaranteed by owning the storage implementation and in some cases that is provided by piggybacking on the native storage implementation and